 Team members are based in Barbados, England, Ireland, South Africa, Scotland, USA and Hong Kong.

-Each boat will have an experienced skipper capable of acting independently, and a crew of four.
+Each boat will have an experienced skipper capable of acting independently, and a crew of eight.

 Weather, and in particular ice conditions, will determine the departure date and the time the expedition will take.
 Returning ice, at the start of the regions winter, could well end the expedition prematurely